Skip To Main Content

 Canonsburg, Pa.

-RJ Bell enters his third season as an assistant coach and fifth season on staff during the 2025-26 season for the Duquesne women's basketball team.
+RJ Bell enters his fourth season as an assistant coach and sixth season on staff during the 2026-27 season for the Duquesne women's basketball team.

 After a two-year stint as a graduate student, Bell was promoted to assistant coach ahead of the 2023-24 season.